 What Causes Chronic Kidney Disease? continued...

-Inflammation in the tiny filters (glomeruli) within the kidneys; this can happen after strep infection and other conditions of unknown cause.
+You could have inflammation in the tiny filters (glomeruli) within your kidneys.
+This can happen after a strep infection.

-Polycystic kidney disease, in which fluid-filled cysts form in the kidneys over time.
-This is the most common form of inherited kidney disease.
+Polycystic kidney disease, where fluid-filled cysts form in your kidneys, is the most common type of inherited kidney disease.

-Congenital defects, present at birth, are often the result of a urinary tract obstruction or malformation that affects the kidneys.
-One of the most common involves a valve-like mechanism between the bladder and urethra.
-These defects, sometimes found while a baby is still in the womb, can often be surgically repaired by a urologist.
+Defects present at birth are often the result of a urinary tract obstruction or malformation that affects the kidneys.
+One of the most common involves a kind of valve between the bladder and urethra.
+These defects, sometimes found while a baby is still in the womb, can often be repaired with surgery by a urologist.